CrimsonOrion/HRSuite/README.md

 </p>

 ## Installation
+Clone this repo and build.
 Run the SQL script found in the Script folder.

-From there, clone this repo and build!
 You're on your way!

 ## Created using
 .Net 6, Prism 8, MahApps, MSSQL, <a href="https://github.com/CrimsonOrion/Library.NET">Library.NET</a>